 This breed closely resembles its big cat relatives, especially the leopard.
 They are “highly active and, for the most part, very vocal.
 They will let you know exactly where you stand,” says Bennett.

-If you're looking for a pet panther, you're in luck!
-This breed looks a lot like its cousin.
-"The Bombay is an outgoing, friendly cat with a loving personality, who is comfortable with other cats, dogs, and children," Bennett explains.
+If you’re looking for a pet panther, you’re in luck!
+This breed looks a lot like its smaller cousin.
+Bennett says, “The Bombay is an outgoing, friendly cat with a loving personality, who is comfortable with other cats, dogs and children.”